nadavgu/matilda/README.md

 agent yourself in some other way (for example - injecting the agent to a process of your choosing).

 ### Running the agent in a new java process
-By calling `Matilda.new_java_process`, one can run the matilda agent in a new isolated process.
+By calling `Matilda.run_in_java_process`, one can run the matilda agent in a new isolated process.
 The function returns a `MatildaProcess` object that can be used to interact with the new process.

 When you finish using the `MatildaProcess`, call its `close` function, or simply use it in a context manager

 ```python